About

 I am Kyle M. Bondo — US Navy veteran, amateur historian, and professional podcaster — and I would like to thank you for coming with me on this journey!

-I don’t always get everything right and I often have to overcome some linguistic challenges (e.g. saying cavalry instead of calvary), but my hope is to create a podcast that educates as much as it entertains.
+I don’t always get everything right and I often have to overcome some linguistic challenges (e.g. saying cavalry instead of calvary), but I hope to create a podcast that educates as much as it entertains.

 My goal is to see this podcast series completed by 2025 so that it can become a testimony to what it cost to carry out the promise of the Declaration of Independence.